rkarn/GNN-Attack/README.md

 - Their comparisions are also availabel.
 - They are in `GNN_Practice` folder.
 - Backdoor attack is also simulated using `cora` dataset.
+- TO DO: Run the code from `https://github.com/sharc-lab/DGNN-Booster`  because this is the one that has been used for hardware implementation.

 ## Hardware Implementation:
 - HLS using Vivado, the source is taken from `https://github.com/sharc-lab/DGNN-Booster`.